func()

 The function defines a subroutine block, which may or may not return a result after computation.

 The subroutine name is fn.
-The subroutine begins with the starting characters func fn(arg,...) and covers a cell range where the master cell is the one holding the func fn(arg,...).
+The subroutine begins with the starting characters func fn(a=v,...) and covers a cell range where the master cell is the one holding the func fn(a=v,...).
 The return statement is used to return the function’s result and terminate the execution of the function block.
 The subroutine will by default return the value of the last calculation cell if no return statement appears during execution.

 Parameter: